-On March 3 – 5, 2023
+On March 1 – 3, 2024

 HMS Pinafore

-The Gilbert & Sullivan Opera Company and the University of Chicago Department of Music returned to Mandel Hall in March with a production of HMS Pinafore, or The Lass That Loved A Sailor.
+The Gilbert & Sullivan Opera Company and the University of Chicago Department of Music will return to Mandel Hall next March with a production of HMS Pinafore, or The Lass That Loved A Sailor.
 One of the most popular of the G&S operettas, Pinafore offers unforgettable characters in a romantic satire of the British social class system.
 It pokes fun at patriotism, party politics, the Royal Navy, and the rise of unqualified persons to positions of authority.
 Musical highlights include: “I’m Called Little Buttercup,” “We Sail the Ocean Blue,” “When I was a Lad,” and “I Am the Monarch of the Sea.”

 Discovering the new narratives in the traditional G&S canon.